Mission was accepted: refresh our family room and playroom with some paint. It was time for this relatively new space to get a refresh.

 Then put the panel up around the room.
 Move it around, check it at different times of the day.

 This advice turned out to be very useful: I had originally wanted to use Blackened- a trendy, cool grey.
-It looked lovely on the pictures of places having used it.
+It looked lovely on the pictures in the brochures and on social media.
 I liked the sample cards too.
 When I came to try it and put up the sample panel on the wall, I really didn’t like it!
-It was not me, it gave me the chills and it didn’t suite our room.
+It was not me, it gave me the chills and it didn’t suit our playroom.

-By testing it we saved an expensive mistake.
+By testing the colours we saved an expensive mistake.

 I had reservations about using a darker grey on the window frames and possibly on the floor as Joa had suggested.
 I played with the panel of Manor House Grey; putting it up by the window, on the floor in the darkest part of the room and by the patio doors.
 A couple of days into the experiment, Dadonthebrink, who wasn’t keen on the idea of painting the floors did a U-turn.